mattray/managed_chef_server-cookbook/README.md

 ## restore ##

-Restores the Chef Server in a new deployment, including the `default` recipe.
+Restores the Chef Infra Server in a new deployment, including the `default` recipe.
 It looks for the existence of a [knife-ec-backup](https://github.com/chef/knife-ec-backup) tarball to restore from, configured with the `node['mcs']['restore']['file']` attribute.
 If you are using the `managed_organization` recipe it will restore your `/etc/chef/managed/ORG_NAME/ORG_NAME.keys` from the backup.

+## upgrade ##

+Upgrades the existing Chef Infra Server to a new version with the package provided.
+The cookbook follows the [Chef Infra Server Standalone Upgrade Documentation](https://docs.chef.io/upgrade_server/#standalone) and will stop the server for the duration of the upgrade and perform the `chef-server-ctl cleanup` at the end.
+You may provide the appropriate .RPM or .DEB package via the `node['mcs']['upgrade']['package_source']` attribute.

 ## backup ##